Disability tax credit (DTC)

 For the doctor

-Here’s some additional information for doctors (in french) about the expanded criteria.
+Here’s some additional information for doctors about the expanded criteria.

 https://www.conseiller.ca/nouvelles/economie/budget-le-ciph-enfin-elargi/

-It’s a good idea to gather all the information, reports, and follow-ups you already have, in preparation for the meeting with the healthcare professional who will fill out Part B of the form.
+It’s a good idea to gather all the information, reports, and follow-ups you already have, for the meeting with the healthcare professional responsible for completing Part B of the form.
 The more complete the information, the better the professional will be able to support the request.

 Next steps

-Once eligibility for the DTC has been established, the Registered Disability Savings Plan (RDSP) can be opened for the disabled person or their dependent.
+Once eligibility for the DTC has been confirmed, the Registered Disability Savings Plan (RDSP) can be opened for the disabled person or their dependent.

 Mathieu Boily